This is a guest post from Kevin Espiritu of Supreme Strategies.

 Go Forth and Create a Pinterest Empire

 If you’ve made it this far, I hope I’ve impressed upon you how mistaken I was in the past to dismiss Pinterest.
 Don’t make my mistake — dive in and figure out how to make it work for your website with this article as your guide.
-Get your free trial of Tailwind now!
+Sign up with Pinterest.

 Kevin Espiritu is a website builder and investor and gardener.
 He loves figuring out how systems work and then using them to grow his websites.
 When Kevin’s not working, you can find him rock climbing, gardening, skateboarding, reading, or traveling.